jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Customers can wait hours to speak with somebody and months to get their checks.
 During my time, I'd have to explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

 I felt sorry for them.
-They paid for insurance, and their claim was approved.
+These customers paid for insurance, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving a flashlight at a passing ship because he had no real levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SickWetIndusriverdolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>